-First and foremost, make sure your yard is kept free of animal waste.
+First, make sure your yard is kept free of animal waste.
 Pick up your dog's stool as soon as possible after defecation.
-In the case of dogs that try to eat their own feces during or immediately after defecation, you must be on high alert.
+Be on high alert if your dog tends to eat his own feces during or immediately after defecation.
 Keep your dog on the leash when defecating.
 If his attention goes to the feces, immediately turn his attention to you (try teaching the "look" command).
-Reward him for paying attention to you, then immediately pick up the feces and discard it.
-Another helpful command at this time is "leave it."
+Reward him for paying attention to you with a tasty treat, then immediately pick up the feces and discard it.
+Another helpful command to use at this time is to say "leave it."

 One more method to prevent coprophagia is to add something to your dog's diet that makes the stool taste bad to the dog.
 These products will not work for all dogs, but it will generally not harm your dog to try (as long as your dog is not allergic to any of the ingredients).
 Be sure to choose a product that is labeled for dogs, such as "For-Bid" or "Deter."
 Ask your veterinarian about the safest and most effective products to prevent poop-eating dogs.